casualcore/casual/middleware/queue/documentation/queue.operation.md

 `casual-queue` groups _queues_ into _groups_, both logically and physically.
 This enables possibilities to have different storage for different _groups_ (and their _queues_).

-_group names_ can be anyting as long as they're unique within the `domain`.
+_group names_ can be anything as long as they're unique within the `domain`.

 ### queuebase
 `casual-queue` stores the _group_ in a _queuebase_ file (a sqlite database file) at the configured path.